Killaspice/Learn-Java/README.md

 <a href="https://github.com/agentjimlam/Learn-Java/blob/main/README.md#string-args">Link to String[] args - java terminal</a><br>

 <br>
-<a href="https://github.com/agentjimlam/Learn-Java/blob/main/README.md#intro-to-arraylist">Link to ArrayList- you need to "import java.util.Arraylist" to use ArrayList</a><br>
+<a href="https://github.com/agentjimlam/Learn-Java/blob/main/README.md#intro-to-arraylist">Link to ArrayList- you need to "import java.util.ArrayList" to use ArrayList</a><br>
+//Unlike arrays, ArrayList can add and remove elements, whereas arrays are fixed once created
 // Static Variables belong to the class itself, instead of an object of the class.
 Like fixed variable eg. animal species